 Take for example your social media habits.
 How are they different from your partner’s?
 Is anyone of you addicted to social media?
 Will this interrupt or intervene in your marriage?
 These are just some of the things you need to discuss and ponder over.

-Marital readiness questionnaire
+Marriage readiness questionnaire

 Next, ask these following questions that will help you assess your marital readiness.
 Be honest while answering them.

 - Do you understand yourself as an individual?

 - Do you feel comfortable to discuss each other’s differences?

 - Are you fully committed to each other to make your relationship work?

 - How much time would you be willing to devote to your life partner?

 - How is your relationship with your family?

 - How comfortable are you when making tough decisions?